michaelcraft-ops/michaelcraft-ops/README.md

 # Hi there, I'm Michael Craft 👋

 ### About Me
-I'm a developer based in **[Richmon, MO]**, with a focus on building practical, full-stack web applications.
+I'm a developer based in **[Richmond, MO]**, with a focus on building practical, full-stack web applications.
 I enjoy turning complex problems into simple, elegant solutions.
 I'm currently seeking a junior developer role where I can contribute to a team and continue to grow my skills.

 ---